helidon-io/helidon-examples/examples/webserver/grpc/README.md

 using `protoc` at build time.
 The Strings service includes all 4 types of methods: unary, client streaming, server streaming and bidirectional.

+This example also enables the `grpc-reflection` feature to expose the Helidon gRPC reflection service.
+This service answers reflection queries so that clients that support [this protocol](https://grpc.io/docs/guides/reflection/) can interact with the _Strings_ service without having access to the `strings.proto` file.

 ## Build and run tests

 ```shell